maiska/qubes-doc.rtd/user/templates/templates.rst

    So, are the templates as trusted as dom0?

 Not quite.
-Dom0 compromise is absolutely fatal, and it leads to Game OverTM.
+Dom0 compromise is absolutely fatal, and it leads to Game Over :superscript:`TM`.
 However, a compromise of a template affects only a subset of all your app qubes (in case you use more than one template, or also some standalones).
 Also, if your app qubes are network disconnected, even though their filesystems might get compromised due to the corresponding